ncphillips/makersasylum.com/_events/sdg-school.md

     name: The Resolution Project
 - template: title
   title: Support SDG School
+- template: buckets
+  buckets:
+  - description: If you or your organisation would like to support the SDG School program or its participants please write to us.
+We are looking forward to have as many partners as possible in this endeavour of building a sustainable future for all.
 - template: body-copy
   content: If you or your organisation would like to support the SDG School program
     or its participants please write to us.
 We are looking forward to have as many